apple/swift-migration-guide/Guide.docc/CommonProblems.md

 #### Adding Isolation

-If a protocol actually should be globally-isolated, adding the missing isolation is the most natural solution.
+If protocol requirements are always called from the main actor, adding `@MainActor` is the best solution.

-There are two ways to go about this.
+There are two ways to isolate a protocol requirement to the main actor:

 ```swift
 // entire protocol